Snowflyt/typroof/README.md

   (<G>() => G extends T ?
 1 : 2) extends <G>() => G extends U ?
 1 : 2 ? true : false;

 // Define how the type level validation step works.
-// If type level validation is the only thing you need to do (e.g., `equal`),
+// If type-level validation is the only thing you need to do (e.g., `equal`),
 // it should return a boolean type.
 // Otherwise, it should return a `ToAnalyze<SomeType>`, e.g. `error` returns
 // `ToAnalyze<never>`, the `ToAnalyze` means to determine whether the assertion